machta/Alenka-Signal/README.md

 ### Requirments
 * git
-* cmake (for Ubuntu 14 download the latest version)
+* cmake 3.1+ (for Ubuntu 14 download the latest version)
-* OpenCL (If you don't have the hardware for this, use AMD APP SDK for a CPU implementation of OpenCL.)
 * g++ or Microsoft Visual C++ compiler
+* OpenCL 1.1

 On Debian-like systems you can use: `sudo apt install git cmake-gui build-essential`

 MSVC compiler can be acquired by installing Visual C++ Build Tools 2015.
 Choose Custom installation, and uncheck all options but "Windows 8.1 SDK".
 If you already have Visual Studio, you don't need to install this.

+If your device doesn't support OpenCL (e.g. when running a Linux guest in VirtualBox), use AMD APP SDK for a CPU implementation of OpenCL.

 ### Build instructions
 1. Clone this repo